View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - Emptying the rectum and colon of the hard poop.
 Depending on the child's age and other things, the doctor may recommend medicines, including a stool softener, laxatives, and/or enemas.
-(Laxatives and enemas should be given only under the supervision of a doctor; never give these treatments at home without first checking with your doctor.)
+Give laxatives and enemas only under the supervision of a doctor.
+Never give these treatments at home without first checking with your doctor.

 - Helping your child begin having regular BMs.
 This is done with the aid of stool-softening agents.
-It's important to continue using the stool softener to give the bowels a chance to shrink back to normal size (the muscles of the intestines have been stretched out, so they need time to recover).
+It's important to continue using the stool softeners/laxatives to give the bowels a chance to shrink back to normal size.
+The muscles of the intestines are stretched out, so they need time to recover.

-- Reducing use of the stool softeners.
-As regular BMs become established, the doctor will decrease a child's use of stool softeners.
+- Reducing use of the stool medicines.
+As regular BMs happen, the doctor will decrease a child's use of stool softeners and/or laxatives.

 Keep in mind that relapses are normal, so don't get discouraged.
 Your child might get constipated again or soil his or her pants during treatment, especially when being weaned off of the stool softeners.